moderndatacompany/dataos.info/docs/resources/database/how_to_guide/how_to_create_a_streamlit_application_of_database_on_dataos.md

 # End to end use-case to back a streamlit application via Database resource

 Our goal is to back a Streamlit app with Database resource.

 This app will provide insights on the product data contained in the database.

-We will start by creating an initial schema migration and set up a database resource, configure a depot for data transfer, migrate data from IceBase to Database, validate with a cluster setup, and finally, dockerize and deploy the Streamlit app using Alpha Stack.
+We will start by
+  - creating an initial schema migration and \n
+  - set up a Database Resource resource, configure a depot for data transfer, \n
+  - migrate data from IceBase to Database, validate with a cluster setup, and finally, dockerize and deploy the Streamlit app using Alpha Stack.\n

 To achieve this, follow this step by step guide

 For this process, we need to maintain a folder with the following structure in the IDE: